Who Can Put A Lien On A Property In Washington? Who Can File and Place a Lien on Your House?

 Q: How do I get rid of a lien on a property in Washington?

 A: To remove a lien on a property in Washington, you must typically satisfy the debt or obligation that caused the lien.
 This could involve paying off the debt in full, settling it for a lesser amount (if the lienholder agrees), or challenging the lien in court if it is invalid.
-Once the debt is resolved, the lienholder will provide a lien release, which should be filed with the county recorder’s office to remove the lien from the property officially.
+Once the debt is resolved, the lienholder will provide a lien release, which should be filed with the county recorder’s office to officially remove the lien from the property.

 Q: Can a house be sold with a lien on it in Washington?